How to Create a Git Alias

 git config alias.shove '!git add . && git commit --allow-empty-message -m "" && git push'

-I’d recommend that last one only on repos you maintain by yourself, since you’ll want to be more careful on team projects.
+I’d recommend using that last one only on repos you maintain by yourself, since you’ll want to be more careful on team projects.
 That’s why I omitted --global.

 git config --global alias.cshove '!git add . && git commit -m "$1" && git push && :'

-Any aliases you configure are added into your:
+Any aliases we configure are added into:

 [alias]